 2) If you haven’t already, please read Jonathan’s short book or at least the brief and moving executive summary.
 Below, you will find several videos we have produced on this issue.
 The shortest is under five minutes long.

 3) Please spread the word.
 There are some wonderful people already involved in this important effort.
 But, we also recognize that we currently do not have the clout to make real the changes we desire.
 So, we ask you to spread the word.
 Tell others about this effort and have the difficult conversations needed to change the world.
 Please do talk to people who already agree with us.
 Activate them or ask them to do even more at this critical moment.
 And, then stretch yourself to talk to people who see this situation quite differently than you do.
 To change hearts and minds, it is always helpful to listen first before seeking to be heard.
 Throughout the conversation remain true to our shared values that all people deserve to live in dignity with their basic human rights protected.
 Talk to friends, and family.
 Talk to co-workers and neighbors.
 Talk with those you fear talking with.
 Those conversations are never easy, but they can be the most valuable.
-If you’d like further suggestions on how to have these impactful conversations, please check out this resource from our friend Alex McDonald, a leader of the US Boats to Gaza, a fiscally sponsored partner of NVI.
+If you’d like further suggestions on how to have these impactful conversations, please check out this helpful resource: Your Guide to Difficult Conversations About Israel/Palestine

 4) Consider writing a Letter to the Editor of your local paper.
 This is one of the most read parts of most newspapers and remains a good way to reach out to new people.
 Or, if you are more focused on social media, post about this tour using the hashtags #JourneyWithJonathan & #Beyond2States.